Showing posts sorted by date for query Binge. Sort by relevance Show all posts

 Anorexia Nervosa and the DSM

-A slight Lindsay Lohan demonstrates "an anorexic look" which is something distinct from the clinically defined condition "anorexia nervosa" although there's obviously some overlap.
+A slight Lindsay Lohan (during "thin phase") demonstrates the "anorexic look" which is something distinct from the clinically defined condition "anorexia nervosa" although there's obviously sometimes overlap.

 After its acceptance as a psychogenic disorder in the late nineteenth century, anorexia nervosa (AN) was the first eating disorder placed in the American Psychiatric Association's (APA) Diagnostic and Statistical Manual of Mental Disorders (DSM).
 In the first edition (DSM-I (1952)), it was considered a psycho-physiological reaction (a neurotic illness).
 In the DSM-II (1968), it was listed with special symptoms & feeding disturbances, which also included pica and rumination.
 In DSM-III (1980), eating disorders were classified under disorders of childhood or adolescence, perhaps, at least in part, contributing to the under-diagnosis of later-onset cases.
 At that time, the American Psychiatric Association (APA) created two specific categories that formally recognized the diagnosis of eating disorders: AN and binge eating (called bulimia in DSM-III and bulimia nervosa (BN; the obsessive regurgitation of food) in both the revised DSM-III (1987) and DSM-IV (1994).
 In the DSM-IV, all other clinically significant eating disorder symptoms were absorbed by the residual categories of eating disorder not otherwise specified (EDNOS) and binge-eating disorder (BED), noting the disorders were the subjects for further research.
 Subsequently, When the DSM-IV was revised (2000), eating disorders moved to an independent section.
 The DSM-5 (2013) chapter for eating disorders added to the alphabet soup.
 In addition to pica, AN, BN and BED, DSM-5 added avoidant/restrictive food intake disorder (ARFID) and other specified feeding or eating disorder (OSFED), the latter including some other peculiar pathological eating patterns, like atypical AN (where all other criteria for AN are met, but weight is in the normal range).